 |Chesterton: No need to invent a new religion.|

 Not surprisingly, perhaps, Chesterton cited some of the same people and incidents as Knox in two of his most popular books, Saint Francis of Assisi (1923) and Saint Thomas Aquinas: The “Dumb Ox” (1933) to underscore the continuing problems caused by the phenomenon.
 It is, in fact, what Chesterton called “that great enemy of Christianity from its beginning: the Manichees.”
 (G.K.
 Chesterton, Saint Thomas Aquinas: “The Dumb Ox”.
 New York: Image Books, 1956, 106.)
 As he explained,

 What is called the Manichean philosophy has had many forms; indeed it has attacked what is immortal and immutable with a curious kind of immortal immutability.
 It is like the legend of the magician who turns himself into a snake or a cloud; and the whole has that nameless note of irresponsibility, that belongs to the metaphysics and morals of Asia, from which the Manichean mystery came (Ibid.)

-This should ring a much louder alarm bell than it does in the twenty-first century, especially among Chestertonians, some of which have actually been seduced by the very thing against which Chesterton himself warned them.
+This should ring a much louder alarm bell than it does in the twenty-first century, especially among Chestertonians, some of which have actually been seduced by the very thing against which Chesterton himself warned.
 It should only be necessary to point out that a favorite book of many such Chestertonians has been described as “Buddhist economics,” and marketed as “the New Age guide to economics.”
 If that were not enough, however, Chesterton continued,

 |Sheen: Reason is the foundation of faith.|